 Non-Residential: 80% of the added value

-It depends on where you live and the kind of panels you plan to use.
-With the winter months in Florida being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.
+It depends on your home's location and what type of panels you're installing.
+With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Miami amount to $1,165.